Rixxo-WX/Black-Fox/README.md

 ![alt text](https://logodix.com/logo/1339761.png)

 # Black-Fox
-Black Fox is a lightweight Roblox Exploit built on the WeAreDevs Exploit API
+Black Fox is a lightweight Roblox Exploit built on the WeAreDevs Exploit API featuring a full Lua executor

 # Getting Started
 Simply run the program and press "Launch"